Fear2o/VulnSpectre/README.md

 MIT License - see the [LICENSE](https://github.com/Fear2o/VunlSpectre/blob/main/LICENSE) file for details.

 ## Disclaimer
-Use this tool responsibly. **VunlSpectre** is intended for legal and ethical testing purposes only.
+Use this tool responsibly. **VulnSpectre** is intended for legal and ethical testing purposes only.
 Misuse may be illegal in many regions.
 Ensure you have explicit permission before scanning any websites.

 ---

-## Why Choose VunlSpectre?
+## Why Choose VulnSpectre?

 - **Fast & Efficient**: Multi-threading allows quick, large-scale scans.
 - **Comprehensive**: Scans for a variety of vulnerabilities, including SQLi, XSS, and open ports.